awsdocs/aws-kms-developer-guide/doc_source/programming-keys.md

 ------

-## Generating a Data Key<a name="generate-datakeys"></a>
+## Generating a data key<a name="generate-datakeys"></a>

 To generate a symmetric data key, use the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation\.
 This operation takes a symmetric CMK and returns a plaintext data key and a copy of that data key encrypted under the CMK that you specified\.
 You must specify either a `KeySpec` or `NumberOfBytes` \(but not both\) in each command\.

-In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.
+In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.

 ------
 #### [ Java ]